stmarcin/Temporal-paper/README.md

 ## Input

 The input for the repo are origin-destination (OD) travel time matrices which uses census track centroids as **origins**.
-All ODs are stored in two subfolders in `Data.zip`.
+All ODs are stored in two subfolders in `Data.zip` which can be downloaded from [here](http://dx.doi.org/10.18150/repod.7727991)
-**Destinations** of ODs are:
+**Destinations** in ODs are:

 + Subfolder `f03_Aggregates`